Wendi Thomas: Career

 Thomas previously served on the school board for the Council Rock School District.

 Pennsylvania House of Representatives

 Thomas ran in a special election to replace outgoing State Representative Scott Petri, who resigned his seat to become the executive director of the Philadelphia Parking Authority, but lost to Democrat Helen Tai by 51% to 49% margin.
-Thomas ran again in the November general election and defeated Tai by a 500 vote margin.
+Thomas ran again in the November general election and defeated Tai by a 500-vote margin.

 Tenure

 Thomas authored House Bill 1421, a bill to increase burial benefits to ensure veterans are laid to rest with military honors.
 The bill was unanimously passed by the house on June 9, 2021.
-The bill is awaiting further consideration from the senate.